Estimating the Color Lifetime of Energetic Quarks: Process Modifications Due to the Nuclear Medium

 The second feature due to the medium is that the produced prehadron can interact with the constituents of the medium.
 At the hadron energies relevant to this study, the inelastic cross section dominates the elastic cross section and thus the main effect from the medium is for the prehadron to interact inelastically, producing more hadrons of lower energies than would be observed in the vacuum process.
-In terms of the $z_\mathrm{h}$ variable defined above, these hadrons tend to emerge at much lower $z_\mathrm{h}$.
-In the vacuum process at the energies considered here, on average only a few hadrons are produced in a given event; an inelastic interaction with the nuclear medium may produce a hadronic cascade, in which case on average the original value of $z_\mathrm{h}$ will be reduced by a factor of a few, shifting the spectrum to much lower $z_\mathrm{h}$ values for events where these interactions occur.
+In terms of the $z_{\mathrm{h}}$ variable defined above, these hadrons tend to emerge at much lower $z_{\mathrm{h}}$.
+In the vacuum process at the energies considered here, on average only a few hadrons are produced in a given event; an inelastic interaction with the nuclear medium may produce a hadronic cascade, in which case on average the original value of $z_{\mathrm{h}}$ will be reduced by a factor of a few, shifting the spectrum to much lower $z_{\mathrm{h}}$ values for events where these interactions occur.

-At least two different phenomena can contribute to the $\Delta p_\mathrm{T}^2$ measurement.
-To illustrate this, one can use Equation~2 in reference~\cite{Anselmino:2013lza}:
+At least two different phenomena can contribute to the $\Delta p_{\mathrm{T}}^{2}$ measurement.
+To illustrate this, one can use Equation~2 in Ref.~\cite{Anselmino:2013lza}:

-where $\vec{p}_\mathrm{T}$ is the transverse momentum of the produced hadron, $\vec{k}_{\perp}$ is the intrinsic transverse momentum of the quark, and $\vec{p}_{\perp}$ is the transverse momentum of the hadron $h$ with respect to the direction $\vec{k}'$ of the fragmenting quark; for a complete discussion of the kinematics, see~\cite{Anselmino_2005}.
+where $\vec{p}_{\mathrm{T}}$ is the transverse momentum of the produced hadron, $\vec{k}_{\perp }$ is the intrinsic transverse momentum of the quark, $\vec{p}_{\perp }$ is the transverse momentum of the hadron h with respect to the direction $\vec{k}'$ of the fragmenting quark, and $z \approx z_\mathrm{h}$; for a complete discussion of the kinematics, see~\cite{Anselmino_2005}.
 In the vacuum process,

-and thus in the medium, using Equation~\ref{eq:dpT2_exptl} to compare two nuclei D and A of different sizes,
+and thus in the medium, using Equation~{(\ref{eq:dpT2_exptl})} to compare two nuclei D and A of different sizes,